 Four Asian Tigers is a term given to the economies of four countries – Hong Kong, Taiwan, Singapore, and South Korea.
 Driven by exports and rapid industrialization, the Four Asian Tigers have steadily retained a high rate of economic growth since the 1960s, joining the ranks of the richest countries in the world.

 Singapore and Hong Kong are seen as leading foreign financial hubs, while Taiwan and South Korea are pioneers in the manufacture of electronic components and computers.
-Their economic growth serves as a model for many developing nations, particularly Southeast Asia’s Tiger Cub Economies.
+Their economic growth serves as a model for many developing nations, particularly Southeast Asia’s Tiger Cub Economies (Indonesia, Philippines, Malaysia, Thailand, and Vietnam).

-- The actual reason for the rise of the economies of the Four Asian Tigers is their export policies.
+The primary reason for the rise of the economies of the Four Asian Tigers was their export policies.

 Overview of Four Asian Tigers